DiscoreMe/DiscoreMe/README.md

 - My name is **Nikita**
 - Fullstack go dev with the makings of a devops
 - I like to constantly sort out something new that I didn't understand before, and then forget about it
-- I write in Golang, Python, js and now C++
+- I write in Golang, Python, JavaScript and now Rust
 - Currently idling around

 ### My projects